Things To Do In Helsinki In Winter – Exploring Finland’s Capital

 Finnish traditional food

-If it’s still Christmas market season then I suggest going to the market at Senate Square for dinner.
-Find some delicious food at one of the many stalls of the Christmas market and just go nuts.
-Definitely one of the top things to do in Helsinki in December.
-I had too many things I couldn’t pronounce but it was fun to find new foods.
-My new favorite thing: Karjalanpiirakat (see what I mean about pronouncing things?).
-It’s essentiallt a pie made with rye bread and an open filling of either rice, barley or potato.
+There will be a lot of things you can’t pronounce but it is fun to find new Finnish foods.
+Fish dishes, hearty soups and stews, or my new favorite thing: Karjalanpiirakat.
+This is a pie made with rye bread and an open filling of either rice, barley or potato.
 Usually very creamy and delicious and brushed with hot butter.
 I had the potato one and I should have gone back for more!

-Last morning in Helsinki.
-For breakfast try a fun and fresh breakfast bowl from the Green Hippo Cafe with great vegetarian options too.
 After breakfast spend some time looking around the shops in the Kamppi neighborhood.
 There are department stores and big name brands, but also some local shops and crafts.
 When I was there in December the event hall Vanha Ylioppilastalo was open with some craft stalls.
 Plus it’s an impressive building as much on the inside as outside.
-Across the street there is a shopping mall with some affordable items and in this area you can also find the Moomin shop.
-The famous Finnish cartoon has its own shop where you can buy anything you want with the Moomin family on it.
-If you grew up in Europe, you’ll know what I’m talking about.

 Moomins in Finland